 When you have been involved in an auto accident, particularly one involving a truck, you should be aware that you do not have an infinite amount of time to file your case.
 All states have laws called statutes of limitations.
 These laws provide a deadline for you to file your lawsuit.
 If you do not file your case before the time set forth in the statute of limitations, or after the statute of limitations has run, then you will generally be barred from bringing a lawsuit against the other drivers.

-In New Jersey, the statute of limitations for personal injury cases gives an injured person two years from the date of the injury to go to court and file a lawsuit against those responsible for the injury.
+In New Jersey, the statute of limitations for personal injury lawsuits means that you have two (2) years from the date of the injury to go to court and file a lawsuit against those responsible for the injury.
 This means that if you are injured in an accident you have two years to file a lawsuit against another driver.
 Many people wonder why it is so important to follow the statute of limitations.
 It is so important because if you miss filing your claim by even a day, the other driver may file a motion to have the case dismissed, and the court is very likely to grant their motion and your right to compensation will be lost.

 What Factors Contribute to Truck Accidents on the Atlantic City Expressway?